boochtek/ruby_preserves/README.md

 Example Usage
 -------------

 First, create your domain model class.
-You can use a Struct, an OStruct, a Virtus model, or a plain old Ruby object (PORO) class.
+You can use a [Struct], an [OpenStruct], a [Virtus] model, or a plain old Ruby object (PORO) class.
 We'll use a Struct in the examples, so we can initialize the fields easily.

 ~~~ ruby